 Tech 9 - 22

 Officer Dave Robertson stopped a car in the 1600 block of Pennsylvania Ave.
-No one called to back him up, Ken was walking past his car at the time, so he hopped in, and took off out of the headquarters building, and up the Jones Falls.
+No one called to back him up, Ken was walking past his car on Frederick St. at the time, so he hopped in, and took off from the headquarters building, and up the Jones Falls.
 Prior to 9-11 you could turn right out of headquarters and go to Fayette St where it is fenced off now and has been since 2001.
 Ken made his way up I-83 and across North Ave. before long he was pulling up on Dave.
-You would have to know Dave to understand why someone would drive like a nut cutting across one-way streets, hopping curbs etc. Dave fell into more doo-doo than the guy that empties outhouses at a state fair, well that, and Ken had a weird feeling just from the tone in Dave’s voice.
-Police tend to hear changes in the voice of their squad members and know when something isn’t right just by the tone in their voice.
-So, Ken pulled past the car and backed up on its front bumper got out and walked passed the car to meet Dave at the back, driver side bumper of the suspect vehicle.
-On the way by Ken recognized the driver, his last name was Smith, it has been nearly 30 years so neither Ken or I remember his first name, but I know Ken arrested him for drug dealing in the past he had a told me how when he was clean he was a sarcastic and just the type you wished you knock on his butt, but Ken respected the job and his family too much to throw it all away over his ego.
+You would have to know Dave to understand why someone would drive like a nut cutting across one-way streets, hopping curbs etc. Dave fell into more doo-doo (as Ken puts it) than the guy that empties outhouses at a state fair, well that, and Ken had a weird feeling just from the tone in Dave’s voice.
+Police tend to hear changes in the voice of their squad members and know when something isn’t right.
+So, Ken pulled past the stopped car and backed up on its front bumper got out and walked passed the car to meet Dave at the back, driver side bumper of the suspect vehicle.
+On the way by Ken recognized the driver, his last name was Smith, it has been nearly 30 years so neither Ken or I can't remember his first name, but I know Ken arrested him for drug dealing in the past he had a told me how when he was clean he was a sarcastic and just the type you wished you knock on his butt, but Ken respected the job and his family too much to throw it all away over his ego.
 So, Ken would just wait until the next time.
-Statistically with this suspect, if he was clean today he would be dirty tomorrow.
+Statistically with this suspect, if he was clean today he would be dirty tomorrow and the rest of the week.
 Whenever Smith was dirty he was dirty, he lost his whit... one-time Ken asked his name he told him let’s say, William Smith; Ken asked him to spell it, he spelled his first name fine, but when he got to his last name, he said S – M– I – and froze, he got to the “TH” and stopped it was no use he couldn’t sound out the “TH” sound.
 That time he had a nice little knot of dope and gave Ken a reason to knock him on his bottom.
 It seemed when he was dirty he lost his train of thought and grew a set of whatever it was that makes someone think it is a promising idea to fight a police officer that weighed about 225 pounds compared to his 155.